fulmicoton/fulmicoton.github.io/_posts/2013-03-17-bayesian_rating.markdown

 ![Posterior probabilities](https://docs.google.com/spreadsheet/oimg?key=0As3ux_ykgGX1dEk3LV9WQ1E0SE03RTMzbmlIbUFzbmc&oid=1&zx=2u5tfzvqm8zf)

 Now that we have the exact probability, we might consider computing any kind of estimates from this distribution.
-Arguably the most common output would be to compute a confidence interval : an interval [A,B] for which we can claim with a confidence of 90% our value is somewhere between a and b.
+Arguably the most common output would be to compute a confidence interval : an interval [a,b] for which we can claim with a confidence of 90% our value lies somewhere between a and b.

-Having computers and everything the simplest way today is probably to use the cumulative distribution function of this distribution.
+Nowadays everybody has a computer and probably the simplest way to produce such a confidence interval is probably to compute the cumulative distribution function of this distribution.

 A lot of statisticians also worked on finding very accurate confidence intervals for binomial distributions when the normal approximation does not hold.
 You might want to check for [this wikipedia page](http://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval) if you want to use one of this formulas.